delilah-csp/.github/profile/README.md

 # Delilah

-Delilah is a cutting-edge Computational Storage Processor (CSP) developed by the IT University of Copenhagen that provides efficient data storage and retrieval capabilities.
-Leveraging the power of eBPF (extended Berkeley Packet Filter), Delilah brings processing power closer to where data is stored, reducing latency and improving overall system performance.
-The processor runs on the Daisy OpenSSD and exposes an asynchronous computational storage protocol to the host.
+Delilah is an advanced Computational Storage Processor (CSP) that is purpose-built to operate on the Daisy OpenSSD.
+It works by exposing an asynchronous computational storage protocol to the host, which is capable of utilizing eBPF (extended Berkeley Packet Filter) to transform data and manage I/O operations to the underlying storage media.

-With Delilah, software developers can write applications that take advantage of the benefits of computational storage by providing a standard interface for accessing and processing data.
-This allows for the creation of data-intensive applications that can process large amounts of data more efficiently than traditional systems.

-Delilah also provides a secure way to access and process sensitive data.
-This makes it possible to store sensitive data on computational storage devices and process it in a secure and controlled manner.
-With its innovative technology, Delilah has the potential to transform the way we manage and process data, opening up new possibilities for data processing and management.
+The emergence of computational storage platforms, such as Delilah, has transformed the data storage landscape, enabling new computing models and supporting data-intensive applications that were previously unachievable with traditional storage systems.
+Delilah stands out as the first publicly described computational storage platform that employs eBPF.
+Furthermore, due to its use of eBPF, Delilah is completely vendor-neutral and not reliant on any particular hardware or software vendor.

 ## License & Funding